 • Persistent standing during the game in seated areas - 1 x month

-• Foul and abusive language or threatening behaviour towards staff members – 1 x season
+• Foul and abusive language or threatening behaviour towards staff members either at a Darlington FC game or online – 1 x season

-• Foul and abusive language or threatening behaviour towards other supporters – 1 x season
+• Foul and abusive language or threatening behaviour towards other supporters either at a Darlington FC game or online – 1 x season

 • Pitch incursion - 12 months

-• Bringing a pyrotechnic to any fixture - 3 season ban
+• Bringing a pyrotechnic to any fixture or assisting someone else to do so - 3 season ban

 • Bringing alcohol into any fixture - 3 season ban

-Darlington FC will inform any supporter that is to be banned in writing to the last known address detailed on the Club’s ticket office database or any confirmed address provided by the supporter at the time of the incident.
-This letter will confirm the length of the Club ban and the offence for which the ban has been imposed.
+Darlington FC will inform any supporter that is to be banned in writing to the last known address (including email address) detailed on the Club’s ticket office or other database or any confirmed address provided by the supporter at the time of the incident.
+This communication will confirm the length of the Club ban and the offence for which the ban has been imposed.
 It will also confirm the details for any action required at the end of the Club ban and any appeals procedure.

 Any supporter who is subject to a Football Banning Order (FBO) is automatically subject to a Club ban from all stadium facilities for the period of the FBO.